Trump supporters come out to blue state highways to rally

 In New York, a Trump supporter captured a line of cars with pro-Trump flags between Seaford and Montauk in Long Island that has since been deleted, The Daily Beast reported.
 A similar lineup was also seen on New York State Route 25.

-A Jews for Trump caravan was also reportedly seen on an unidentified freeway near New York City.
+A Jews for Trump caravan was also reportedly seen on what appeared to be the Mario M. Cuomo Bridge near New York City.

 A Daily Beast reporter in Maryland witnessed another caravan of Trump supporters in wheels.
 The same scene was also reported Sunday in Pasadena, Calif., a suburb of Los Angeles.